Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/common-traits.md

 Derivables
 ----------

-Apart from Sized, Send and Sync, most traits _need_ to be manually opted in to, however, for some traits, the behaviour is so simplistic that the trait can be derived.
+Apart from `Sized`, `Send` and `Sync`, most traits _need_ to be manually opted in to, however, for some traits, the behaviour is so simplistic that the trait can be derived.
 For _most_ derivable Rust traits there is a requirement that each child of your type implements the trait you're attempting to implement yourself.

 To derive a trait we use the derive attribute.